 Lotions, cosmetics, hair spray and hair products, and perfumes are also “enemies” of silver and will accelerate tarnishing, so it is a great idea to put on your jewelry as a last step to getting ready!

 As exposure to air tarnishes it, storing silver in airtight plastic bags with anti-tarnish strips is a great preventative measure.
 Just make sure you don’t store multiple jewelry pieces in the same bag: silver is a soft metal, so the individual pieces can scratch each other.
 Link or chain bracelets should be kept unclasped or unhooked to prevent scratching as well.
 If you can’t use plastic bags, try to make sure that the storage area has low humidity.
 You can also place a piece of chalk, a packet of activated charcoal, or a container of silica gel in the storage area to minimize tarnish.

 You can use a special silver cloth to polish your items, but a lint-free flannel, microfiber, or other soft nonabrasive cloth will do as well.
 Do not use paper towels or tissues to polish your jewelry as they contain fibers that can scratch the silver.
 Simply polishing your silver works well when the tarnishing is not too severe.
 It’s also the best method for cleaning oxidized silver, as you can stay away from the intentionally tarnished areas.
 Take special care not to polish the stones in your jewelry while polishing the silver as this may affect their appearance.

 We wish you and your Native American jewelry many years of enjoyment!
-If you have questions, please reach out at https://kotahbear.com/pages/contact-us or email us directly at firstname.lastname@example.org
+If you have questions or concerns, please reach out at https://kotahbear.com/pages/contact-us or email us at firstname.lastname@example.org